 State of NH List of Adopted Building and Fire Codes

 National Fire Protection Association (NFPA) Codes & Standards

-The most commonly used codes are NFPA 101, The Life Safety Code® and NFPA 1, The Fire Prevention Code.
+The most commonly used codes are NFPA 101, The Life Safety Code® (2015 Edition) and NFPA 1, The Fire Prevention Code (2009 Edition).
 These codes reference various editions of other codes in order to cover all applicable uses of the code.
 The NH State Fire Code will reference a particular edition of the NFPA publication, and this publication will reference a particular edition of a separate edition.